 All adult female correctional facilities, including Milwaukee Women's Correctional Center (MWCC), Robert E. Ellsworth Correctional Center, and Taycheedah Correctional Institution, were joined together as the Wisconsin Women's Correctional System on August 21, 2005, falling under the supervision of the TCI warden.
-MWCC is a minimum-security facility entrusted with the custody and supervision of adult female offenders.
-On December 11, 2003, the 112-bed Milwaukee Women’s Correctional Center opened its doors to staff, with inmates arriving on December 29, 2003.
+The Milwaukee Women’s Correctional Center opened its doors in December 2003.

 Services and Programs

-Inmates are given the opportunity to volunteer for various community service programs.
-Giving back to the community is a priority at the center and thousands of community service hours are completed each year.
+MWCC participates in various community service projects in collaboration with local government agencies and non-profit organizations.
+Giving back to the community is a priority and thousands of community service hours are completed each year.